 Todd Snyder Sutton Suit

-Todd Snyder’s White Label collection boasts Canadian craftsmanship combined with fabrics from respected Italian mills and impeccable fits.
+Todd Snyder’s suiting collection boasts Canadian craftsmanship combined with fabrics from respected Italian mills and impeccable fits.
 The Sutton Suit features a double vent jacket with notch lapel and a modern silhouette that’s classically trim.
-While you could definitely pack this black suit for a wedding, you can easily bring down the formality with a beat-up band tee and well-loved jeans.
+While you could definitely pack this charcoal suit for a wedding, you can easily bring down the formality, too.

 Hart Schaffner Marx New York Classic Fit Suit